AnandSRao/RepData_PeerAssessment1/PA1_template.md

      col = "blue1",
      xlim = c(0,24000),
      xaxt = "n",
-     main = "Histogram of Total Number of Steps by Date with NA values imputed by the Mean", xlab = "Total Steps by Date") axis(side = 1, at=c(0,5000,10000,15000,20000,24000))
+     main = "Histogram of Total Number of Steps by Date (Imputed)", xlab = "Total Steps by Date") axis(side = 1, at=c(0,5000,10000,15000,20000,24000))
 ```